 Keep Yourself Safe

 Urban exploration is safe.
 The Bangkok Airplane Graveyard is safe.
 Providing you’re not an idiot.
-The scrapyard is pilled with potential danger wherever you look, which for many is part of the appeal.
-Floors and other parts of the aircraft are missing, and some floor collapsing altogether.
-Panels and aircraft sections could fall at any time and there are jagged and sharp ended all around.
+The scrapyard is filled with potential danger wherever you look, which for many is part of the appeal.
+Floors and other parts of the aircraft are missing, and some floors collapsing altogether.
+Panels and aircraft sections could fall at any time and there are jagged and sharp ends all around.
 Keep your wits about you and respect the place for what it is.
 No safety checks have been carried out and you’re responsible for yourself.

 All it would take is one bad accident for the authorities to close the place down.
 Please don’t be the one to screw it up for everyone else.